secretstartups/handbook/job-families/people-ops/learning-development/index.html.md

 ### Senior Program Manager, Learning & Development Hiring Process

 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.
 * Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
-* Next, candidates will be invited to schedule a 30 minute interview with our Director of People Operations.
+* 30-minute interview with L&D Manager
-* Next, the candidate will be invited to interview with a member of the L&D team, a member from our Sales Enablement team, a People Business Partner and our Director, Strategy & Operations.
+* 30-minute interview with L&D Program Manager
-* After that, our CEO may choose to conduct a final interview.
+* 30-minute interview with a People Business Partner (PBP)
-* As a final assessment, candidates will be required to prepare and present a short 15 minute training on giving feedback, to the Director of People Operations.
+* A final assessment, candidates may be invited to give a short 30-minute presentation to the L&D team

 Additional details about our process can be found on our [hiring page](/handbook/hiring/).